sighingnow/jekyll-gitbook/_pages/Acqueon.md

 ![Outbound](/assets/images/1_OB_7.gif)

-# Step 4.
-Create and Upload Contact List
+# Create and Upload Contact List

 - Create a text file with comma seperated values as shown in the video below
 - The first row in the file should be : Firstname,Lastname,Phone